vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 After all, people like us, with our visual faculties, can only see clusters of objects sitting close by.
-But, cats can see things just fine even if they're dropped in some place covered in thick, dark mud.
-And, in the Rāmāyaṇa, we hear about the vulture Saṁpāti who saw Rāmā's wife imprisoned a hundred miles away.
+But, cats can see things just fine even if they're dropped in some place covered in thick, dark murk.
+And, in the Rāmāyaṇa, we learn about the vulture Saṁpāti who saw Rāmā's wife imprisoned a hundred miles away.
 This is what we mean by superiority in perceptual faculties.
 They can come in gradations of quality, similar to how colors come in shades, with some being superior and others inferior.